jherey/amazing-cabbage/src/pages/posts/proxy-vs-reverse-proxy.md

 ## **Uses of Reverse Proxy**

 * **Load Balancing:** a big advantage of using reverse proxies is load balancing requests to different servers.
-This is really important in today's world where speed and performance are in the forefront of software development.
+This is really important in today's world where speed and performance are at the forefront of software development.
 * **Canary deployment:** this involves running multiple versions of your app and routing specific users to different versions.
 This is very helpful when pushing out big changes to users.
 * **Caching:** this is a complex architecture to accomplish as it must be done with care, else clients get outdated data.
 A simple technique used is time-based caching.
 * **Isolating Internal Traffic:** the servers can be configured to run containers, virtual machines, different ports, etc, no one really cares.
 It completely isolates the internal network from the clients.
 The ports can be made to run only internally and not expose them to the outside world, it makes deployment of servers very flexible.